PrestonHager/AuroraCompiler/docs/source/syntax.rst

 .. code::

     func: [Function Name]>[Argument 1]::[Type], [Arugment 2]::[Type...] => [Return Type];
+    end;

 The Function Name is used whenever the function is called or invoked.
 The Arugment(s) are required parameters to execute the function.
 And the Return Type is the type of variable returned by the function.
 This may be Void, saying that the function will not return a specific type.
+Also note the ``end`` tag after the function defintion.
+This is required so that aurora can tell when to stop exectuing code from the function.
+It will also stop executing code if a value is returned from the function.

 A function’s arguments/parameters may also be nothing, or include optional or predefined values.
 The following is an example of a function